Apertures, Aspect Ratios, Film Formats

 And nobody complains.

-The major studios understand that no commercial cinema will show the entire image, and so their films (with the rarest of exceptions) are composed for cropping.
+The major studios understand that no commercial cinema these days will show the entire image, and so their films (with the rarest of exceptions) are composed for cropping.
 Often, especially in countries outside of North America, the image is masked directly in the camera.
 This, of course, can lead to the opposite problem.
 Below are some screen captures from a film that was shot with a 1.85:1 mask in the camera.
 These I took from the Koch Media DVD.
 Next to it are similar captures from an older VHS tape.

 DVD from Koch Media (2007) VHS from DeltaVideo (1990)